Document name

 Section detail

-Cost relief means the process of moving claims costs from an employer’s claim cost experience to a reserve (i.e., collective cost pool shared proportionally among all industry rate codes).
+Cost relief means the process of removing claims costs from an employer’s claim cost experience (i.e., collective cost pool shared proportionally among all industry rate codes).

 BACKGROUND